Chapter 2. Administering Hosts

 CLI procedure

 1. Log in to the host and edit the required system purpose attributes.
 For example, set the usage type to Production, the role to Red Hat Enterprise Linux Server, and add the addon add on.
-For the list of values, see Introduction to System Purpose in Performing a standard RHEL 8 installation.
+For the list of values, see Configuring System Purpose using the subscription-manager command-line tool in Automatically installing RHEL 8.

 # subscription-manager syspurpose set usage 'Production'